Luftare/shadow/README.md

 - clients play back remote players' position buffer with reduced move wait time to catch up delayed data
 - camera follows player
 - draw rectangle around game field to shadow layer
+- server shrinks the zone in interval and sends zone size to clients
+- a rectangle is displayed around the game field